 With the widespread adoption of social media and mobile internet, it has become easier and cheaper than ever to develop your own brand and leverage it to increase the visibility of your business, gain customer trust, and forge new partnerships.

-Here are four ways you can cultivate your personal brand:
+Here are four branding tips you can use to cultivate your personal brand: